 Aside from the federal laws protecting employees from sexual-based discrimination, each state can have their own human rights laws that can further protect their employees.
 Having the world’s most diverse population, New York also has a lot of cases involving sexual-based discrimination.
 According to the website of Cary Kane LLP, the state and city of New York has supported many laws that protect the LGBTQ community, but the battle for equality is still ongoing, since the state only has partial support for employment discrimination.

 The state of Texas, however, still have issues with workplace discrimination, as reported on the website of The Melton Law Firm.
 Although the state of Texas does not prohibit employment discrimination based on gender identity and sexual orientation, workplace discrimination is still something that is deemed illegal.
 Employees are urged to report any forms of discrimination that they experience or see.
 Both employers and employees should understand that a company’s policy or practice that causes negative impact to anyone’s employment that is not job-related or a necessary part of the employment can be considered illegal.

 Power lines are put up and maintained by various agencies of the state, so it can be difficult to determine who to go after when they cause injuries or even death.
-According to the website of the Woodson Law Firm, a successful personal injury or wrongful death claim against public agencies requires strong evidence of negligence on the part of the agency, and that their actions were unreasonable and were the direct cause of the injury.
+According to the website of The Benton Law Firm, a successful personal injury or wrongful death claim against public agencies requires strong evidence of negligence on the part of the agency, and that their actions were unreasonable and were the direct cause of the injury.

 There are several factors that can help determine whether the actions of the public agency were negligent.
 Some reasons that personal injury lawyers such as According to the website of Crowe & Mulvey, LLP, some of what personal injury lawyers sea are looking are: